HIV/AIDS

 Partners should also be screened and treated to prevent the spread of the virus and, above all, to enable them to get treatment and thus avoid complications from the various infections they may contract.

-If you have taken a proven risk, there is also an emergency treatment called EPR to be taken as soon as possible and no later than 72 hours after the risk.
-Go to a specialised specialised as soon as possible (48 to 72 hours).
+- TPE (Traitement Post-Exposition): emergency treatment to be taken as soon as possible and no later than 72 hours after taking a risk**.

 Protecting yourself from HIV/AIDS: